YaleDHLab/gathering-a-building/README.md

 git pull origin master
 ```

+This will open the vim command line text editor, prompting you to type a "commit message" into the screen.
+You can do so by pressing `i` (which moves the vim text editor into Insert mode), followed by the down arrow (which moves the cursor down one row in the text document), followed by a message to your fellow team members (e.g. "merging remote master into local master"), followed by `ESCAPE :wq ENTER`.

 To merge instead a branch on GitHub that hasn't been merged into the master branch on Github, you can run:

 ```